Best wireless earbuds for noise cancellation

 High-quality audio is only available on some devices.

 I have a love/hate relationship with the Samsung Galaxy Buds Pro 3.
-I love the audio quality they deliver with or without ANC turned on, but I hate that high-quality codec support is limited to newer Galaxy Devices.
+While I love the audio quality they pack (with or without ANC), I hate that high-quality codec support is limited to newer Galaxy Devices.
+As a matter of fact, the newer Galaxy Buds 4 Pro continue this trend as far as codec support is concerned.

-That's the rub—if you use a phone like a Galaxy S24 or S25, you can use Samsung's proprietary SSC Ultra-High-Quality audio codec, and the sound the Buds Pro 3 deliver is, well, better than any wireless earbuds should be able to deliver.
-It's really that good and better than anything Qualcomm or Sony brings with AptX and LDAC, respectively.
+That's the rub—if you use a smartphone like the Galaxy S26 or Galaxy S26 series, you can use Samsung's proprietary SSC Ultra-High-Quality audio codec, and the sound the Galaxy Buds Pro 3 deliver is, well, better than any true wireless earbuds should be able to output.
+It really is that good and frankly, better than anything Qualcomm or Sony bring with AptX and LDAC, respectively.

-Part of the reason is the big (for earbuds) 10.3mm drivers used for low and middle-frequency sounds, paired with a 6.1mm planar audio driver for higher-frequency sounds, but Samsung's audio codec does the heavy lifting.
-There's also no support for LDAC hq audio on other Android phones.
+Part of the reason is the big (for wireless earbuds) 10.3mm drivers that are used for low and middle-frequency sounds, paired with a 6.1mm planar audio driver for higher-frequency sounds, but Samsung's audio codec does all the heavy lifting here.
+There's also no support for LDAC HQ audio on other Android smartphones.

-They sound good without using a supported device, and all around, the audio quality, ANC, fit, and app (which you really need for best results) are great.
+They also sound good without a supported device and all around, audio quality, ANC, fit, and app (which you really need for best results) are great.
 With the right Samsung phone, they go from great to unbelievable.
+Now that the newer model is here, you can grab these for much less during sales.

 Best features